Navigating Market Crises: Insights and Recommendations for US Plan Sponsors

 Market volatility in response to the COVID-19 pandemic created another challenge for plan sponsors: an imbalance relative to investment policy targets between the growth portfolio and liability-hedging portfolio and, potentially, within each of those portfolios.

-To address these imbalances, we recommend that plan sponsors evaluate the current environment from both investment and enterprise risk perspectives and use expert judgment (while staying within investment guidelines and guarding against behavioral biases), rather than follow a glide path or target asset allocation mechanistically.
-For example, since equity valuations and credit opportunities are more attractive and interest rates are much lower than before the crisis, there may be an opportunity to slightly re-risk the portfolio and potentially de-emphasize interest rate hedging.
-This approach may be strategically consistent in an environment of lower funded status and lower plan contributions.
-However, given the uncertain economic climate and challenging enterprise-specific conditions for many plan sponsors, this decision is neither straightforward nor easy to make.
+To address these imbalances, we recommend that plan sponsors evaluate their specific portfolio from both investment and enterprise risk perspectives and use expert judgment (while staying within investment guidelines and guarding against behavioral biases), rather than follow a glide path or target asset allocation mechanistically.
+For example, immediately after the equity market drawdown earlier this year, equity valuations and credit opportunities were more attractive and interest rates were much lower than before the crisis, creating an opportunity to slightly re-risk the portfolio and potentially de-emphasize interest rate hedging.
+For many plan sponsors, this approach was strategically consistent in an environment of lower funded status and lower plan contributions.
+However, given the uncertain economic climate and challenging enterprise-specific conditions for many plan sponsors, this decision was neither straightforward nor easy to make.

 Once rebalancing targets are determined, it is important to note that the threshold for rebalancing should be higher than usual due to greater uncertainty in the mark-to-market estimates of assets and liabilities, higher transaction costs in periods of illiquidity, and the time lag between the decision to rebalance and the execution of that rebalancing.